-When properly connected to an optional Garmin sounder module and a transducer, your compatible chartplotter can be used as a fishfinder.
+When properly connected to a compatible transducer, your chartplotter can be used as a fishfinder.
 Different sonar views can help you view the fish in the area.

-The adjustments you can make to each sonar view vary depending on the view you are in and the chartplotter model, sounder module, and transducer you have connected.
+The adjustments you can make to each sonar view vary depending on the view you are in and the chartplotter model and transducer you have connected.